Top High-Yield Picks at a Glance

 - Industrial REITs — Own warehouses, distribution centers, and logistics facilities.
 Demand is driven by e-commerce growth, nearshoring, and supply chain reconfiguration.
 Prologis is the dominant player.

 - Infrastructure REITs — Own cell towers, data centers, and fiber networks.
 American Tower, Crown Castle, and Equinix combine steady rental income with structural growth in wireless data consumption and cloud computing.
+These REITs trade at higher multiples but offer superior long-term growth potential.

 - Specialty REITs — Include timberland (Weyerhaeuser, Rayonier), farmland (Gladstone Land), and gaming properties (VICI Properties).
 These offer unique diversification benefits and inflation hedging characteristics.